 Exceptions Who to contact Admissions to schools Concerns should be raised direct with local authorities.
 For school admissions, it will depend on who is the admission authority (either the school or the local authority).
-Complaints about admission appeals for maintained schools are dealt with by the Local Government and Social Care Ombudsman.
-Statutory assessments of Special Educational Needs (SEN) Contact Leeds City Council special educational needs service tel: 0113 378 5256 School re-organisation proposals Contact Leeds City Council educ.school.organisation@leeds.gov.uk Matters likely to require a Child Protection Investigation If you have a concern as a practitioner please call the Social Care Duty & Advice team on: 0113 376 0336 (9am to 5pm) or the Emergency Duty team on 0113 240 9536 (out of office hours) Exclusion of children from school Further information about raising concerns about exclusion can be found at: www.gov.uk/school-discipline-exclusions/exclusions Whistleblowing Schools have an internal whistleblowing procedure for their employees and voluntary staff.
+Complaints about admission appeals for maintained schools are dealt with by the Local Government Ombudsman.
+Statutory assessments of Special Educational Needs (SEN) Contact Leeds City Council Complex needs service tel: 0113 395 1030 School re-organisation proposals Contact Leeds City Council educ.school.organisation@leeds.gov.uk Matters likely to require a Child Protection Investigation If you have a concern as a practitioner please call the Social Care Duty & Advice team on: 0113 376 0336 (9am to 5pm) or the Emergency Duty team on 0113 240 9536 (out of office hours) Exclusion of children from school Further information about raising concerns about exclusion can be found at: www.gov.uk/school-discipline-exclusions/exclusions Whistleblowing Schools have an internal whistleblowing procedure for their employees and voluntary staff.
 Other concerns can be raised direct with Ofsted by telephone on: 0300 123 3155, via email at: whistleblowing@ofsted.gov.uk or by writing to: WBHL, Ofsted Piccadilly Gate Store Street Manchester M1 2WD.
 The Department for Education is also a prescribed body for whistleblowing in education.
 Staff grievances and disciplinary procedures These matters will invoke the school's internal grievance procedures.
 Complainants will not be informed of the outcome of any investigation.
 Complaints about services provided by other providers who may use school premises or facilities.
-Providers should have their own complaints procedure to deal with complaints about service.
-Complaints regarding requests for term time absence These requests are entirely at the head teacher's discretion.
-Therefore, they do not come under the remit of the complaints' procedure.
+Providers should have their own complaints procedure to deal with complaints about service

 The head teacher will in most cases determine which if any of these statutory procedures apply.
-Advice can be obtained from the local authority on any such issues either by contacting the appropriate service manager or customer relations on 0113 378 5111.
+Advice can be obtained from the local authority on any such issues either by contacting the appropriate service manager or customer relations on 0113 37 85111.